-Welcome to the new Department of Massachusetts Marine Corps League website.
+Welcome to the Department of Massachusetts Marine Corps League website.

 As the Department Commandant, I would like to take this opportunity to tell you a little bit about myself.
 I served from 2004 to 2008, with two tours in Iraq and one in Afghanistan.
 When I exited the Marine Corps, I was fortunate to already know several Marines in my area that belonged to a local Detachment.
 Joining the Oak Ridge Detachment was just what I needed, as I wanted to have that continued camarderie and sense of belonging.
 The Oak Ridge Marines also made my transition to civilian life much easier.
 Thus, I understand the importantance of Detachments.
 It is with this understanding that I and my Department officers will continue to do everything we can to actively search for Marines who have recently exited the Marine Corps in order to help provide them that same sense of belonging and camaraderie that I was fortunate enough to receive.
 This also has the added benefit of ensuring the future of the Marine Corps League as a whole.

-Additionally, we place a heavy emphasis on camaraderie and fun to go with our hard work.
-We would like to attend Detachment functions, meetings and fundraisers while having a good time along side you.
+Additionally, we place a heavy emphasis on camaraderie and fun.
+We would like to attend your Detachment functions, meetings and fundraisers and enjoy the camarderie it brings.

 The Department of Massachusetts enjoys donating to many different organizations and non profits.
 Examples include the Young Marine's Program, Scouting programs, Wreaths Across America, NROTC programs, Women's Shelters, The Holyoke Soldiers Home, injured Marine fund, Wounded Warrior Project, and Veteran’s Hospitals.
 If it is for a good cause and supports our veteran community or community as a whole, we try to be there.